 Visiting gentlewoman: Mr Churchill, why do you drink Champagne for breakfast?

 Churchill: Because I can, madame.
 Because I can!

-It is not recorded whether Churchill meant to brag about his wealth, comment on his values, or just express his joy of living.
+I do not know whether Churchill meant to brag about his wealth, comment on his values, or just express his joy of living.
 Perhaps the quote is memorable because it says just enough, and not too much.
-Alas, the quote itself is not recorded anywhere that I can find, so perhaps it exists only in my imperfect memory.
+Alas, the quote does not appear anywhere that I can find, so perhaps it exists only in my imperfect memory.

 Bubbly as a Beverage of Choice

-We have previously remarked that our tastes are biased by many factors; those who disdain every sparkler save Champagne might feel that way because of sheer sensory pleasure, but they might also be swayed by price, prestige, back story, advertising or other factors.
+We have previously remarked that many factors bias our tastes.
+Those who disdain every sparkler save Champagne might feel that way because of sheer sensory pleasure.
+However, they might also be swayed by price, prestige, back story, advertising or other factors.